The Drever is a purebred dog from the country of Sweden. Loyal, hardworking, and alert, these pups have some of the best qualities of any dog around.

-These hardworking pooches can make great apartment dogs for active urban dwellers, though, with their high energy, they’re better suited for larger homes with yards where they can run around.
+These hardworking pooches can make great apartment dogs for active urban dwellers; although, with their high energy, they’re better suited for larger homes with yards where they can run around.
 These pups can get along well with single-person households or larger families.
 If you want an alert and loyal pup who won’t leave your side, then the Drever might be the perfect dog breed for you!

-See below for all Drever facts and dog breed characteristics!
+See below for all dog breed traits and facts about Drevers!

 Drever Dog Breed Pictures